Prodigy (online service)

 The company claimed it was the first consumer online service, citing its graphical user interface and basic architecture as differentiation from CompuServe, which started in 1979 and used a command-line interface.

-By 1990, it was the second-largest (and 1993 the largest) online service provider with 465,000 subscribers, trailing only CompuServe's 600,000.
-Its headquarters were in White Plains, New York until 2000, when it moved to Austin, Texas.
+Prodigy was described by the New York Times as "family-oriented" and one of "the Big Three information services" in 1994.
+By 1990, it was the second-largest online service provider with 465,000 subscribers, trailing only CompuServe's 600,000.
+In 1993 it was the largest.